-In the opinion of the Corporation, the College complies with all the must provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+In the opinion of the Corporation, the College complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an internal review of compliance with the Code and was reported to the board on 2nd July 2024.
 The Corporation recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in September 2021, which it formally adopted on 14th December 2021.
 On 25th January 2022 the Corporation reviewed a compliance checklist in respect of "Must" actions within the Code in order to ensure that the implementation of the Code continued to be enshrined within key Governance Policies and Procedures including; the Instrument and Articles of Government, Members Codes of Conduct and Ethics, Standing Orders, Committee Terms of Reference, Whistleblowing Policy, Complaints Procedure and an agreed annual schedule of Corporation and Committee meetings and business items.